 What happens if I plead guilty?

 If you plead guilty, this means that you admit committing the offence you have been charged with.
-The court will then decide what punishment (sentence) you will be given (see “Sentencing” in this chapter).
+The court will then decide what punishment (“sentence”) you will be given (see “Sentencing” section of this chapter).

-Depending on the seriousness of the charges, the court may sentence you straight away, or order a “stand-down report” for sentencing later that day, or order a full pre-sentence report before sentencing you on a later day.
+Depending on the seriousness of the charges, the judge may sentence you straight away, order a “stand-down report” for sentencing later that day, or order a full pre-sentence report before sentencing you on another day.
 These reports are prepared by probation officers, who are generally in the courtroom.
 (See “Reports from Probation Officers” in this chapter.)

-Note: If you admit committing the offence and it is a minor offence, you may be eligible for diversion (see “Alternatives to going to court: Diversion and restorative justice / Diversion” in this chapter).
+Note: If you admit to committing the offence and it is a minor offence, you may be eligible for diversion (see “Ways to stay out of court: Diversion and restorative justice” in this chapter).

 Can I change my plea from guilty to not guilty?

 You can apply to change your plea from guilty to not guilty at any time up until you are sentenced.
-However, there will need to be exceptional circumstances before the court will approve the application.
+However, you must have a very special case (“exceptional circumstances”) for the court to approve this.